University of Pennsylvania,

 Philadelphia, PA 19104-7320

-As Associate Dean for Arts and Letters, Dr. Jeffrey Kallberg oversees the School's academic programs in the humanities, including 13 departments: Classical Studies, East Asian Languages and Civilizations, English, German, History, History of Art, Music, Near Eastern Languages and Civilizations, Philosophy, Religious Studies, Romance Languages, Slavic Languages, and South Asia Studies.
+As Associate Dean for Arts and Letters, Dr. Jeffrey Kallberg oversees the School's academic programs in the humanities, including 14 departments: Africana Studies, Classical Studies, East Asian Languages and Civilizations, English, German, History, History of Art, Music, Near Eastern Languages and Civilizations, Philosophy, Religious Studies, Romance Languages, Slavic Languages, and South Asia Studies.

 Dr. Kallberg is a leading historian of 19th- and 20th-century music and is considered one of the preeminent authorities on Chopin.
 He is the author of Chopin at the Boundaries: Sex, History, and Musical Genre, and he received international attention for his reconstruction of Chopin's first sketch for a Prelude in E-flat minor for the eventual set of Preludes, op.
 28. Additionally, his critical edition of the Verdi opera Luisa Miller has been performed throughout Europe and the United States.